-Before you get there though, you should have several key agreements and policies in place – protecting your company, your intellectual property, your investors, and – of course- yourself.
-These are a few of the most important agreements and policies every SaaS company should have, broken down into 3 categories:
+If you’re running a software-as-a-service company, you should have several key agreements and policies in place protecting your company, your intellectual property, and your investors.
+These agreements will become important during due diligence with any Investor or potential Acquirer.
+Here are 14 important agreements and policies every SaaS company should have, broken down into 4 categories:

-- Shareholders Agreement – An in-depth agreement outlining the duties and abilities of shareholders of the company.
-This includes, but is not limited to, regulation of voting rights, control and management of the company, dispute resolution between shareholders, and outlines how shares can be sold or exchanged.
+- Shareholders Agreements – In-depth agreements outlining the duties and abilities of shareholders of the company.
+Shareholders include Founders, Investors, and Employees alike.
+This agreement includes provisions such as regulation of voting rights, control and management of the company, dispute resolution between shareholders, and outlines how shares can be sold or exchanged.

-- Employment Agreement – An agreement between you, the employer, and your employees – outlining the terms of their employment, their duties, their promises, their rights as an employee, and your rights as an employer.
+- Employment Agreements – Appropriate employment agreements should be in place between the Company and all employees that the terms of their employment, their duties, their promises, their rights as an employee, your rights as an employer, intellectual property assignment (more on that below) and any ancillary documentation regarding additional compensation such as stock.

-- Assignment of Intellectual Property – Also known as an “IP Transfer Agreement” – this agreement assures that intellectual property created by your employees, your contractors, or your freelancers belong to your company, and not to the employee, contractor, or freelancer – and guarantees they have no right to what they’ve created for your company.
+- Invention Assignment Agreements – Also known as an “IP Transfer Agreement” – this agreement assures that intellectual property created by your employees, your contractors, or your freelancers belong to your company, and not to the employee, contractor, or freelancer – and guarantees they have no right to what they’ve created for your company.

 Customer Facing Agreements